Kruithne/Akkoro/API.md

 #### MoveCursor(`number` x, `number` y, `number` speed, `function` callback)
 Move the cursor in a path from its current location to the `x`, `y` location provided.
 Once the path is completed, `callback` will be invoked if provided.
 If omitted, `speed` will default to the value of `1`.

+Note: This function operates asynchronously, and thus is non-blocking.
+In order to wait for the operation to finish, provide a callback.

 #### StopMovingCursor()
 Stops any cursor motion currently being caused by a `MoveCursor` call.